signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 }
 ```
 **Key points:**
-- Synchronous and asynchronous implementations must be provided even if the async is actually a "fake" async on sync implementation
+- Synchronous and asynchronous implementations must be provided even if the async is a "fake" async on sync implementation
-  (the other way around, sync on async, is not a good idea).
+  (recall that the other way around, sync on async, is not a good idea).
 - A null Poco can always be read or written: `null` is a valid data.
 If it has to be considered invalid, this is up to the callers
   to handle this.